looselycoupled/PartyPeeple/README.md

     GRANT ALL ON partypeeple_production.* TO 'partypeeple'@localhost IDENTIFIED BY 'somepassword';

 # To Do:
-* add delayed_job Capistrano start and stop tasks
+* add delayed_job Capistrano start and stop tasks for nginx
+* add Capistrano start and stop delayed_job rake tasks